VAR drama as Portugal and Spain reach World Cup last 16

 There have now been 19 penalties taken at the 2018 World Cup -- more than in any other edition of the competition.

-Earlier, Russia were handed a World Cup reality check, losing 3-0 to Uruguay.
+Earlier, 10-man Russia were handed a World Cup reality check, losing 3-0 to Uruguay as the South Americans topped Group A with a perfect record.

 The host nation rode a wave of national euphoria in their first two matches, sweeping aside Saudi Arabia and Egypt despite being initially written off as no-hopers but could not keep the magic alive against the South Americans.

-An early free-kick from Barcelona's Luis Suarez, an own goal from Denis Cheryshev and a late strike from Edinson Cavani sealed top spot in Group A for Uruguay, with Russia through to the knockout stages as runners-up.
+An early free-kick from Barcelona's Luis Suarez, an own goal from Denis Cheryshev and a late strike from Edinson Cavani sealed top spot for Uruguay, with Russia through to the knockout stages as runners-up.

-The Russians -- who must now regroup before their last-16 match against the winners of Group B -- were rocked by a red card for Igor Smolnikov about 10 minutes from half-time in Samara when they were already trailing 2-0.

 "Obviously, the first few matches you’re tense and don't want to make any mistakes or lose," said man-of the-match Suarez.